Patient Retention Strategies to Boost Your Revenue Success

 For practices that provide ongoing care, whether it’s a family physician performing annual exams on healthy patients, or routine, ongoing treatment such as allergy shots or diabetes monitoring and maintenance, patient retention becomes especially valuable for developing a stable practice.

 No one likes to be treated like just another piece of paper to process.
 If your patients get the feeling that they are not respected and valued, they will leave and go where they are.
 Patient loyalty has to be earned, and making the effort to get to know patients and make them feel that you heard them and are committed to helping goes a long way toward building a relationship that will last.

 Patients are aware that they have options and will drive right past a medical office to get to one where they feel like they get better care.
 That means even doctors who are seeing patients who must remain in-network have competitors.

-There is an untold number of reviews online that say something along the lines of, “the doctor was fine but the staff were rude and I’ll never go back there.”
-Make sure that your staff understands those customer relations are a critical part of the service they deliver.
+There are an untold number of reviews online that say something along the lines of, “the doctor was fine but the staff were rude and I’ll never go back there.”
+Make sure that your staff understand that customer relations is a critical part of the service they deliver.